NSF REU Experience at UT Austin (Summer 2025)

-In summer 2025, I participated in an NSF research experience for undergraduates (REU) at University of Texas at Austin.
-This REU was a part of the greater NSF Materials Research Science and Engineering Center REU program, which has a focus on materials research.
+In summer 2025, I participated in an NSF research experience for undergraduates (REU) at the University of Texas at Austin.
+This REU was part of the greater NSF Materials Research Science and Engineering Center REU program, focused on materials research.
 At Texas, this was specifically called the Center for Dynamics and Control of Materials (CDCM).
-My research here was done with Prof. Thomas Truskett and involved the research of nanoparticle electrostatic interaction computation and modeling, where I used Python packages to run Brownian dynamics simulations and solve Integral Equation Theory (IET) problems.
-In addition to the research aspect of the program, there was also a large amount of career and graduate readiness programing, which included networking events, presentation making guidance, how to apply to graduate school informational presentations, and many more.
-Below, I have detailed all the aspects of my experience applying to REU’s, my experience in Austin, TX, my experience at my REU, and general advice for people interested in an REU experience.
+My research was done with Prof. Thomas Truskett and involved the study of nanoparticle electrostatic interaction computation and modeling, using Python packages to run Brownian dynamics simulations and solve Integral Equation Theory (IET) problems.
+In addition to the research, there was a large amount of career and graduate readiness programming, including networking events, presentation guidance, how to apply to graduate school, and more.
+Below, I detail my experience applying to REUs, my time in Austin, TX, my REU research experience, and general advice for prospective REU applicants.

 Applying to an REU

-In this cycle of summer REU applications, I applied to a 17 REUs.
-From all these applications, two programs discontinued, one program I did not hear from, and I was accepted to 5 programs.
+In this cycle, I applied to 17 REUs.
+Two programs discontinued, one I never heard from, and I was accepted to 5 programs.
 Below summarizes my applications.

 Princeton PCCM15-Jan2